yeti-platform/pyeti/README.md

 `$ python setup.py install` should get you started.
 After this gets a little more maturity, we will submit it to Pypy for usage with `pip`.

+## Testing

+You can run tests from the root directory by running:

+    $ pip install nose
+    $ python setup.py test

+**Note that most tests require a full running install of Yeti on localhost:5000**

 ## Some examples

 First thing is to import the library and instantiate a client.